joejenett/iwebthings/_posts/2024-07-22-notes-from-the-hub-07-22-24.md

 categories:
   - i-webthings
 ---
 Just a quick note.
-If the site looks a little odd, please empty your cache.
+If the homepage looks a little odd, please empty your cache.
 Some of my recent changes may require that, depending on which browser you’re using.

 Thanks for stopping by.